Criminal Injuries Compensation Claim CICA Solicitors – No win no fee

 - Sexual or physical abuse

-Can I make a claim for CICA criminal injuries compensation?
+Who can bring a claim for CICA criminal injuries compensation?

+- To make a successful claim the first thing you must do is to report the crime to the police as soon as reasonably possible – this is because any unreasonable delay may result in your claim being rejected or the award being reduced.
 Sometimes it may not be possible for you to report the incident immediately if you have been seriously injured, but if this is the case then someone else can report the incident on your behalf.
 The police will take a statement from you as soon as they are able to do so.

 Contact Us For Free Legal Advice